Home

 Update September 2008: Transition to T-Mobile Complete

-You get to keep your phone and your number but you will be switched over to the closest equivalent T-Mobile plan.
+T-Mobile has completed the transition of Suncom customers in the Carolinas to T-Mobile.
+They got to keep their phone and number but were switched over to the closest equivalent T-Mobile plan.

 Back to the Review